Customer service. Sustainability. Compliance.

 As you examine the means of reaching the various goals for your company, don’t forget to look to your parking lot.
 It is essential to work with a provider that understands federal and local regulations, material options, the proximity of necessary resources and your goals.
 A responsible management company will create a customized maintenance program that will not only extend the life of your lot from 4 to 12 years, but will also extend your campaigns of customer service, sustainability and compliance to your parking lots, creating a great lasting impression with your customer.

-Christie Knable is the VP of Marketing for K.A.I.
-Total Pavement Management.
-K.A.I.
-Total Pavement Management (KAI) is a nationwide parking lot management company.
-Headquartered in Kansas, K.A.I. has field offices with experienced construction managers across the country, with certifications that range from traffic control to OSHA30 to ADA compliance to storm water management.
-K.A.I. uses responsible paving practices for its clients across the country.
-For more information on how K.A.I. can help you manage your parking lot with an eye on your sustainability, customer service, and compliance goals, reach them at firstname.lastname@example.org or call toll free at 877-384-2280.
-K.A.I.
-Total Pavement Management is a division of Kansas Asphalt, Inc.
+Kansas Asphalt has field offices with experienced construction managers across the country, with certifications that range from traffic control to OSHA30 to ADA compliance to storm water management.
+For more information on how Kansas Asphalt can help your parking lot contribute to your sustainability, compliance and customer service goals, contact us at firstname.lastname@example.org or at 877-384-2280.
+Kansas Asphalt is a certified woman-owned business.

 Regional Facility Specialist